Adaptive Force Controller for Contact-Rich Robotic Systems using an Unscented Kalman Filter: Experimental Validation

-After using auto-tuning to find optimal gains, we use these updated gains to track a changing wrench trajectory (namely shear force, grasping force with fingertip normal force offset as described in Sec. \ref{adm_implementation}, and additional torque due to rotational friction along the yaw axis, or $f_{1,2,x}^{G}$, $f_{1,z}^{G}$, $f_{2,z}^{G}$. and $\tau_{1,2,z}^{G}$ simultaneously) which aid in robotic wall climbing.
-The results of tracking this wrench is demonstrated in ($\mathbf{H}$).
-Lastly, we demonstrate the speed of our admittance controller when applied to a single point contact robot during a trot gait as shown in ($\mathbf{I}$).
-Output ground reaction forces from a point contact ($f_{z}^{G}$) are produced by an MPC controller (formulated identically to \cite{forceMPC}) and we show a step response of $\approx$ 0.03 seconds across 8 steps of a trot gait (i.e., it took about 0.03 seconds for the admittance controller to track the force profile per step).
-We note that while the step response was adequate for climbing and even for locomotion tasks (the MPC only needs to run every $\approx$ 0.03 seconds \cite{forceMPC}), faster response rates may be achievable with motors that have a lower gear ratio (our motors have a gear ratio of 354:1).
+Lastly, we demonstrate the speed of our admittance controller when applied to a single point contact robot during a trot gait as shown in Fig. \ref{results_3}.
+Output ground reaction forces from a point contact ($f_{z}^{G}$) are produced by an MPC controller, formulated identically to \cite{forceMPC}, and we show a step response of $\approx$ 0.03 seconds across 8 steps of a trot gait (i.e., it took about 0.03 seconds for the admittance controller to track the force profile per step).
+We note that while the step response was adequate for climbing and even for locomotion tasks, the MPC only needs to run every $\approx$ 0.03 seconds, faster response rates may be achievable with motors that have a lower gear ratio, as our motors have a high gear ratio.